 After 14 months of pain, I've now been essentially symptom free for almost two months, and have been working at full capacity throughout that time (approx. 30k key presses & clicks per day).
 I think I now understand the pathology of my particular flavour of RSI, and how to fix it.
 As a teaser, I'll say that circulation (blood flow) is the largest factor.
 I'd like to write more about this soon, but, in the mean time, if you are struggling with a RSI that prevents you from using a computer as you would like, and you would like to hear about my recovery technique, please drop me an e-mail.
 I could use the motivation to dedicate time to writing about it.

+Here's a graph that shows how the activity level I've been able to maintain has changed each month over the last two years.
+Month zero is January 2012.
 I think it provides fairly good evidence that I've finally arrived at a good mental model of how this RSI works, and how to fix it.

 Update (Jan.
 24, 2014)